 4. Check For If The Database Server is Down

-For this reason, some users may get errors and your site might get slow.
-So the best way is to make a phone call or knock at the support of your hosting provider and ask if your Database server is responsive.
+For this reason, some users may get errors, and your site might get slow.
+So the best way is to make a phone call or knock on the support of your hosting provider and ask if your Database server is responsive.
 If there is any problem, ask them to fix it.

 The above reasons are the most common ones for the problem “Error establishing a Database Connection in WordPress’.
 There might be other reasons for arising this problem, but those are very rare.
 First, try to apply the above solutions.
 If the problem is still not fixed, call a developer to fix the problem.